 Some polyester fibers are derived from plants, but most of the polyester is synthetic, made using ethylene.

 Because most of the polyester is non-biodegradable, makes it a chemical, harmful to the environment.
 As per surveys use of polyester contributes to increasing pollution worldwide.

 In clothes, polyester is used by blending with cotton or any other fabric to reduce the cost of the material.

 Linen and polyester are very distant from each other.
 Of course, the main reason being one is natural and the other is manmade.
 But does it really affect the quality of the fabric or material it is used in?
 Well, let’s know this with basic steps first, and then talk about some technical parameters of these fibers.

-- Weight- linen one the lightest fabric in the textile industry makes it a comfortable fabric.
+linen one of the lightest fabric in the textile industry makes it a comfortable fabric.
 On the other hand, polyester is light but not much as linen.

-- Recycling- linen is easy to reuse fabric just like other natural fabrics.
-On the other hand, polyester is hard to reuse because of rich chemical properties.
+linen is easy to reuse fabric just like other natural fabrics.
+On the other hand, polyester is hard to reuse because of its rich chemical properties.

 |Feels crisp.
 Change into the soft fabric after regular use.||Feels soft, smooth, and shiny|